-On August 2, 2018 the NWCOC membership will review the following ESG funding applications until there is consensus for approval.
-After that there will be a vote taken.
+On August 1, 2019 the NWCEH membership will review the following ESG funding applications and will address member concerns until there is consensus for approval.

 Responses to Steering Committee clarifying questions